Country Profile - Türkiye

 - Penalties such as imprisonment, punitive fines, ban from spectating and deprivation of rights are the result of the abovementioned prohibited behaviors.
 Additionally, imposing a penalty to a sports club or a member of a sports club does not remove relevant federation’s power of imposing sanctions.

-Specific Sport-Related Misbehaviours Typified As Misdemeanours
+Specific Sport-Related Misbehaviours Typified as Misdemeanours

 - Article 21, 22 and 23 of the Law No. 6222 titled respectively “Fulfillment of the obligations”, “Statements which may lead to violence” and “Proceedings and procedural provision” include sports-related illegal acts which set an example of misdemeanors.